 - TWAI – Travel Writers Association of India

-A press card is an invaluable resource for a freelance travel writer or travel blogger, as it is also accepted wherever an official press card is required for media accreditation or identification purposes.
+The best travel journalists don’t travel without their press cards.
+This is an invaluable resource for a freelance travel writer or travel blogger, as it is also accepted wherever an official press card is required for media accreditation or identification purposes.

 Some travel writer associations, like the International Travel Writers Alliance (ITWA), will issue a press card as official recognition that its holder is a professional or freelance travel journalist.

 The Alliance press card will help you secure media admittance to events, celebrations, attractions, and entertainment throughout the world, and also provide access to a range of specific and ongoing opportunities from the Alliance’s travel industry partners and their agencies.

 In addition, the ITWA sends out a twice-monthly bulletin that provides you with long-life items that can be used in confidence, while also suggesting ideas for your future travel assignments.